-Brief note: A Soros-funded Grinch tried to steal Revolver this Christmas but was thwarted thanks to you, The People.
-We are grateful and fortunate to be supported by YOU, our generous readership.
-Subscribers and Donors help us weather any cancel culture storm.
-Buy a $49 per year Subscription for yourself and for your friends and family if you haven’t yet, and if you are able and willing to give more, don’t hesitate to make a recurring monthly donation — whether it’s $1 or $1,000, every bit helps.
+Brief note: It’s a New Year, and that means Soros-funded harridans have tried and been thwarted in their desperate attempts to cancel Revolver—but only thanks to you, The People.
+We are extremely grateful and fortunate to be supported by our generous readership.
+Subscribers and Donors help Revolver weather any cancel culture storm.
+Buy a $49 per year Subscription for yourself and for your friends and family, and if you are able and willing to give more, don’t hesitate to make a recurring monthly donation — whether it’s $1 or $1,000, every bit helps.
 You can also now easily give the gift of a Revolver ad-free Subscription.
 Simply go to the Subscribe page and check the “gift” option.
-Don’t be a Scrooge — make it an annual subscription.
+Don’t be stingy! — make it an annual subscription.

 Paul Ryan has slithered back onto the American political stage.
 Does he come bearing bold new ideas for the GOP of the future?
 Does he come bearing sick workout tips?

 Oh come on.
 Of course not.
 Ryan is back to trash Donald Trump.

 Former House Speaker Paul Ryan (R-Wis.) said on Thursday that former President Trump is a “proven loser” after a string of Republican election losses in recent years.